cyrus-and/comb/README.md

     (list (cons (match-beginning 0) (match-end 0)))))
 ```

+Errors in the callback execution are not fatal, they are just reported in the
+`*Messages*` buffer.

 ## Configuration

 Some faces can be configured, take a look at the `comb` configuration group